mschmitt/Dotfiles/Termcolors/README.txt

-Based on the Euphrasia Theme from http://terminal.sexy / http://xcolors.net
+Based on XResource defaults for xterm.

 Replication of Putty Colors into saved sessions: https://sourceforge.net/projects/puttysm/